 The Scott logo is bright and inspiring.
-The symbol reeks of vigorous marching, activity, and leadership.
+The symbol exudes vigor, activity, and leadership.
 The company strives to conquer the top and is proud of its products.

 Meaning and History

-Initially, the company did not have a logo because the topic of intimate hygiene was taboo in the U.S., and people were embarrassed to discuss it.
-The Scott brothers, after starting production, passed the goods on to dealers, who put the paper on sale under various brands without mentioning the last name of the industrialists.
+Initially, the company did not have a logo because intimate hygiene was taboo in the U.S., and people were embarrassed to discuss it.
+After starting production, the Scott brothers passed the goods on to dealers, who put the paper on sale under various brands without mentioning the industrialists’ last name.
 Only after 1903, when the popularity of paper grew, was the trademark Scott Tissue registered, which became the first logo.
 All subsequent changes revolve around the theme of paper rolls and towels, representing the company’s products on every sign.

 What is Scott?

 Manufacturer of paper towels, napkins, sanitary pads, window wipes, and toilet paper from Philadelphia.
 Best-known brands are Waldorf, Tissue, Cottonelle, Weve, and Scott Baby Fresh (now owned by Procter & Gamble).
-Sales peaked in the 1960s when net quarterly income was more than $9 million, and annual sales were up to $300 million.
+Sales peaked in the 1960s, when net quarterly income exceeded $9 million and annual sales reached $300 million.
 The next takeoff came in 2006 with sales of $1 billion.

 Before 1920s